 - 5.6 Design Exceptions.
 A Design Exception means a requested deviation from any Building Form and Site Development Standard, Building Design Standard, or Open Space Standard beyond the minor deviations specified in the Minor Modifications provision.
 A Design Exception shall also mean a requested deviation from the Design Criteria of the Schedule of Permitted Uses.
-Requests for Design Exceptions shall be forwarded by the McKinney Town Center Development Coordinator to the Planning and Zoning Commission for action; however, requests for Design Exceptions involving building height(s) shall be forwarded directly to the City Council for action. - 5.6.1 Review Considerations.
-In reviewing any site plan application or Design Exception request forwarded by the McKinney Town Center Development Coordinator, or when hearing appeals, the Planning and Zoning Commission and/or City Council shall use the following criteria: - i.
+Requests for Design Exceptions shall be forwarded by the McKinney Town Center Development Coordinator to the Planning and Zoning Commission for action in accordance with Section 203.G.1 of the UDC; however, requests for Design Exceptions involving building height(s) shall instead be forwarded directly to the City Council for action. - 5.6.1 Review Considerations.
+In reviewing any site plan application or site plan application with a Design Exception Request or Design Exception request forwarded by the McKinney Town Center Development Coordinator, or when hearing appeals, the Planning and Zoning Commission and/or City Council shall use the following criteria: - i.
 The goals, intent, and vision of the adopted McKinney Town Center Master Plan; - ii.
 The extent to which the proposal fits the adjoining design context by providing appropriate building scale and use transitions; - iii.
-The extent to which the proposal provides public benefits such as usable civic and open spaces, livable streets, structured and/or shared parking, and linkages to transit; - iv.
+The extent to which the proposal provides public benefits such as usable civic and open spaces, livable streets, structured and/or shared parking, and linkages to transit;

+- iv.
 The extent to which the proposal hinders future opportunities for higher intensity Town Center development; and - v.
 Considerations of health and welfare of the general public.